REST API Documentation

 When will my REST API requests be throttled?

-When you exceed 10-requests per seconds and you exceed a 100-request queue limit.
-Afterwards you will receive 429 response codes until the queue is under the threshold.
+When you exceed 10 requests per second and you exceed the 100-request queue limit.
+Afterward, you will receive 429 response codes until the queue is under the threshold.

 These throttling rates should be considered temporary as we plan to make changes as our architecture evolves.
 You may not experience these throttling rates but be prepared to handle them.
 Stay tuned for more updates.